Changi Airport’s Terminal 4 to open on Oct 31

 SINGAPORE: Changi Airport’s newest terminal is set to open on Oct 31, according to Transport Minister Khaw Boon Wan.

 The new S$985 million, two-storey terminal is the latest jewel in Changi Airport's crown.
-In 2016, Changi Airport handled a record 58.7 million passengers - about eight per cent more than the year before.
-With a capacity of about 16 million passengers, T4 will bring the airport’s overall annual capacity to 82 million passengers.
+With a capacity of about 16 million passengers, T4 will bring the airport’s annual capacity to 82 million passengers.

 Automation is also touted as one of T4's major breakthroughs in upping Changi Airport's productivity game, with the airport introducing new technology in the baggage handling, security, retail, and housekeeping sectors – which employ 80 per cent of all staff.